-Warsaw, Poland – A Warsaw court has overturned the ban on an annual nationalist march due to take place in central Warsaw to commemorate the anniversary of the re-establishment of Polish independence.
+Warsaw, Poland – A Warsaw court has overturned the ban on an annual nationalist march with far-right elements due to take place in central Warsaw to commemorate the anniversary of the re-establishment of Polish independence.

 “Warsaw has suffered enough through aggressive nationalism,” she announced on Wednesday.
 “The 100th anniversary of Poland’s independence shouldn’t look like this.”